 I am reticent to take away from efforts like Healthy Is The New Skinny because as a young woman who feels the full force of pressures to punish myself down to the uniform standard, I cling to them for support and affirmation when I’m struggling.
 But criticism is healthy, as long as it’s constructive, and I feel we can all agree -- let's worry more about the health and experience of our bodies than their appearance.

 (I also encourage everyone to read Susan Bordo’s Unbearable Weight: Feminism, Western Culture and the Body, in full.
 But particularly page 5 of the introduction, Woman as Body, which helped me order my thoughts from frustrated intuition to demonstrable position.)

-More articles in WMC FBomb by Category: Body image and body standards, Feminism, Health, Media
+More articles by Category: Body image and body standards, Feminism, Health, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, News, Gender bias, Discrimination
+More articles by Tag: Activism and advocacy, News, Gender bias, Discrimination